Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/librarians/rules/_index.md

 While playing, it's forbidden to explicitly communicate or reveal what's in your hand.
 It's up to your group how much communication around that is allowed (such as asking people not to touch a certain part of the library).

 On your turn, play **at least 2** cards to the library.
-* It must connect to an existing card.
+* Each card must connect to an existing card.
 * You must play to an existing shelf.
 * Each shelf must be sorted _alphabetically_ by **title** (from A-Z, following the arrow).
 * But you may also play a card **on top** of another card with the same letter.

 Over time, the shelves might be messed up.
 That's why alphabetical order is simply defined as:

-> The letter must come AFTER the first letter before it (to the left), and BEFORE the first letter after it (to the right).
+> The letter must appear in the alphabet AFTER the first letter before it (to the left), and BEFORE the first letter after it (to the right).
 Identical letters are allowed.

 @TODO: IMAGE